GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design.
+> ### Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
 >
-> ~ *Elon Musk*
+> ~ *Richard Hamming*

 ---
 ## 🏎 Quick Facts